Charge and Work

 Deliverables and outcomes:

-- Promote and continue to expand on PLA’s family engagement framework and program models as published in the 2016 Ideabook: Libraries for Families
+- Promote and continue to expand on PLA’s family engagement framework and program models as published in the 2016 Ideabook: Libraries for Families (PDF)

 - Provide tools to public libraries to promote their family engagement vision and services to educators, families, and government leaders such as the Libraries Transform Family Engagement Toolkit